orieg/edu-policy-navigator/.github/CRAWLER_PLAN.md

 ---

 *The following sections outline detailed implementation workstreams for specific data sources and post-processing steps.
-These workstreams will need to be adapted based on the crawler tool selected and validated in Sections A/B/C above.
-If a general-purpose crawler like `Crawl4AI` is chosen, these steps will primarily involve configuring and running that crawler for each source, rather than building custom TypeScript/Playwright crawlers from scratch as initially drafted below, unless the chosen tool proves insufficient for a specific source.*
+These workstreams describe the *configuration and operational requirements* for the chosen crawler tool (from Sections A/B/C) for each data source.
+They do not imply building custom scrapers from scratch unless the chosen general-purpose tool is found insufficient for a particular source.*

 ## Detailed Workstream: California Education Code Data Acquisition

 *   **Goal:** Download and structure the text of the California Education Code using the chosen crawler tool.
 *   [ ] **Step 1.1: Tool Configuration for Ed Code**
-    *   [ ] Create/update entry in `districts_config.json` for CA Ed Code, specifying seed URL, whitelisted domain (`leginfo.legislature.ca.gov`), `max_depth`, `max_pages`, and any specific URL patterns to target/avoid for Ed Code sections.
+    *   [ ] Ensure the CA Education Code entity is comprehensively defined in `districts_config.json`, including its seed URL(s) (e.g., main TOC), `crawl_type: "html_to_markdown"`, whitelisted domain (`leginfo.legislature.ca.gov`), appropriate `max_depth` and `max_pages` to cover all relevant sections, and any specific URL patterns to efficiently target legislative text sections and avoid unrelated pages.
-    *   [ ] If necessary, define specific `Crawl4AI` (or chosen tool) scraping/content selection strategies tailored for the Ed Code website structure (e.g., targeting main content blocks of sections, handling navigation if not through simple links).
+    *   [ ] Define content selection parameters for the chosen crawler (e.g., CSS selectors, XPath, or specific tool configurations like `Crawl4AI`'s content selection features) to accurately target the main textual content of Ed Code sections and exclude headers, footers, and navigation menus.
 *   [ ] **Step 1.2: Implement Invocation in Data Ingestion Script**
     *   [ ] Ensure the Data Ingestion Script (from Section C) correctly processes the Ed Code configuration and invokes the chosen crawler tool with the appropriate parameters.
 *   [ ] **Step 1.3: Output Structuring & Manifest**